-Frontier College President Sherry Campbell explains how literacy affects every part of society.
+Frontier College President Sherry Campbell explains how literacy affects every part of our society.
 "If a mother can't read a prescription bottle, it can result in a health emergency.
 If an employee doesn't understand a safety memo or sign, it can affect the lives of other employees.
 If a young girl's parents are unable to help with her homework because they don't feel comfortable with their ability, that girl can easily fall behind in school, eliminating many options for her future.
 At Frontier College we're working with the most vulnerable people in our society, improving their literacy and increasing their opportunities."

 About Frontier College